Day 1 Sessions

 Sameer Vayas has managed and supported several large-scale EMIS technologies.
 He has used several leading off-the-shelf enterprise solutions as well as developed cloud-based point solutions.
 He holds a bachelor’s degree in chemical engineering from the University of Texas at Austin and an MBA from the University of Southern California.

 Karen Nielsen has 15 years of EHS experience primarily within oil and gas operations.
 She currently works as a corporate director of environmental, health and safety for Kinder Morgan.
-Over the last 10 years, she has held other positions with Kinder Morgan, including manager for air quality permitting and compliance and EHS compliance specialist.
+Over the last 10 years, she has held other positions with Kinder Morgan, including director for air quality permitting and compliance and EHS compliance specialist.

 Track: Materiality & Metrics